Wendy Doniger: Biography

 Wendy Doniger was born in New York City to immigrant non-observant Jewish parents, and raised in Great Neck, New York, where her father, Lester L. Doniger (1909–1971), ran a publishing business.
 While in high school, she studied dance under George Balanchine and Martha Graham.

 She graduated summa cum laude in Sanskrit and Indian Studies from Radcliffe College in 1962, and received her M.A. from Harvard Graduate School of Arts and Sciences in June 1963.
 She then studied in India in 1963–1964 with a 12-month Junior Fellowship from the American Institute of Indian Studies.
 She received a Ph.D. from Harvard University in June 1968, with a dissertation on Asceticism and Sexuality in the Mythology of Siva, supervised by Daniel H. H. Ingalls, Sr. She obtained a D. Phil. in Oriental Studies from Oxford University, in February 1973, with a dissertation on The Origins of Heresy in Hindu Mythology, supervised by Robert Charles Zaehner.

-Doniger holds the Mircea Eliade Distinguished Service Professor Chair in History of Religions at the University of Chicago.
+Doniger held the Mircea Eliade Distinguished Service Professor Chair in History of Religions at the University of Chicago.
 She is the editor of the scholarly journal History of Religions, having served on its editorial board since 1979, and has edited a dozen other publications in her career.
 In 1985, she was elected president of the American Academy of Religion, and in 1997 President of the Association for Asian Studies.
 She serves on the International Editorial Board of the Encyclopædia Britannica.

 She was invited to give the 2010 Art Institute of Chicago President's Lecture at the Chicago Humanities Festival, which was titled, "The Lingam Made Flesh: Split-Level Symbolism in Hindu Art".